jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 ## How to use this book

-This book does not present a step-by-step method for learning guitar.
+This book does not provide a step-by-step method for learning guitar.
 It's more of an encyclopedia.
 Or maybe a grimoire.